asmaines/ETH_UPRISING2025-MAIN_SLAYERS/README.md

 - the investors, who invest capital to finance the project.

 The agreement specifies a total amount of funding, which is to be raised within a specified funding time period for the project to proceed.
-If the target is met, the funds are locked in the contract and disbursed step by step as milestones are completed and signed off
+If the target is met, the funds are locked in the contract and disbursed step by step as milestones are completed and signed off.

 The funding process follows a systematic method: